 Which is a corrosion inhibitor?

-Corrosion inhibitors are chemical compounds that are added in very low concentrations to the flowing fluids (additives to the fluids) for significantly reducing the material corrosion rate.
+Corrosion inhibitors are chemical compounds that are added in very low concentrations to the flowing fluids (additives to the fluids) to significantly reduce the material corrosion rate.
 These corrosion inhibitors form a passive layer on the metal surface so the metal does not directly come in contact with the corrosive fluid.
 Depending on fluid composition, the quantity of water, and the fluid flow regime, the effectiveness of a corrosion inhibitor varies.
 To reduce the risk of corrosion in metals, corrosion inhibitors are widely used in the industry.
-Inhibitors are organic or inorganic compounds and usually dissolved in aqueous environments.
+Inhibitors are organic or inorganic compounds and are usually dissolved in aqueous environments.
 They are available in spray form in combination with a lubricant and sometimes a penetrating oil.
 However, they can be solids, liquids, or gases.
-Concentrations of corrosion inhibitors in the corrosive fluid varies from 1 to 15,000 ppm (0.0001 to 1.5 wt %).
+Concentrations of corrosion inhibitors in the corrosive fluid vary from 1 to 15,000 ppm (0.0001 to 1.5 wt %).

 Types Of Corrosion Inhibitors